I would like to bring a group of people to visit the Library

 Yes of course!
 But you need to have an idea of what you'd like to see before you come.
 The collection is huge, and is housed in various locations, and it's not possible to come in and physically browse through the material.

-To get an idea of the Belle Vue holdings, you can visit the A2A website, go to 'Advanced Search', and select Chetham's Library as the repository, putting 'Belle Vue' into the subject line.
+To get an idea of the Belle Vue holdings, you can visit the National Archives portal Discovery, go to 'Advanced Search', and select Chetham's Library as the repository, putting 'Belle Vue' into the subject line.
 If you already have an idea of the sort of thing you are looking for, you can email the librarian or the archivist who will be able to help you find what you need.